brevzin/cpp_proposals/2287_designated_base/designated-base.md

 # Revision History

+Since [@P2287R3], clarify that the design allows you to initialize the first base class from a non-designated initializer but the second base class's members indirectly.
+Simplified wording as a result.

 [@P2287R2] proposed only allowing indirectly initializing members using the designated syntax.
 R3 additionally allows directly initializing base class subobjects *without* a designator.
 Also adds an implementation.

 [@P2287R1] proposed a novel way of naming base classes, as well as a way for naming indirect non-static data members.
 This revision _only_ supports naming direct or indirect non-static data members, with no mechanism to name base classes.
 Basically only what Matthias suggested.